bijism/Avijeh-Backup/README.md

-Thank you for sharing the updated script with me.
-Here’s a sample help file that you can use as a template:

 Help File
 Description
 This script is used to backup a WordPress folder and database and move them to an S3 bucket using s3cmd.